emrgnt-cmplxty/fermi/docs/docs/3.tutorials/nfts/js/0-predeployed.md

 ### Minting your NFTs

-Axion has deployed an NFT contract to the account `nft.examples.testnet` which allows users to freely mint tokens.
+Fermi has deployed an NFT contract to the account `nft.examples.testnet` which allows users to freely mint tokens.
 Using this pre-deployed contract, let's mint our first token!

 - Run this command in your terminal, however you **must replace the `token_id` value with an UNIQUE string**.